Icon, wind turbine set against a green circle

 Net Zero Pathways

-In 2015, world leaders signed on to a hugely bold and necessary vision: a collective agreement to contain global temperature rise to 1.5 to 2.0° Celsius above pre-industrial levels.
+In 2015, world leaders signed on to a bold and necessary vision: a collective agreement to limit global warming to well below 2°C above pre-industrial levels, and pursue efforts to limit it to 1.5°C. This legally binding international treaty is known as the Paris Agreement.

-For the world to succeed in realizing the Paris Agreement goals, and averting catastrophic climate change, we must urgently pivot towards low-emission economic development.
-According to the science, this requires achieving Net Zero emissions in the second half of this century.
-Net Zero emissions are achieved when there is balance between greenhouse gases produced and those removed from the atmosphere.
+For the world to succeed in realizing the goals of the Paris Agreement and avert catastrophic climate change impacts, countries must urgently pivot towards low-emission economic development.
+According to scientific models, this requires achieving net-zero greenhouse gas emissions by the second half of this century.
+Net-zero emissions are achieved when there is balance between the quantity of greenhouse gases released from human activities and those removed from the atmosphere.

-To achieve it, we must dramatically change the way we produce energy, how we farm and how we travel, while also drawing down carbon from the atmosphere.
+To achieve net zero, we must dramatically change the way we produce energy, how we farm and how we travel, and what we produce and consume, while also ramping up efforts to remove carbon from the atmosphere.

 Latest Updates